Final Entry Deadline: August 1st, 2025!

 Still wondering where to enter?
 Our Customer Service Manager Kara Cleary is here to help answer all of your questions about the new season, categories, and our judging process!
 Feel free to tell her about your project, as she can help recommend categories best suited to your work.

-The Anthem Awards hails work across Diversity, Equity & Inclusion, Education, Arts & Culture, Health, Human & Civil Rights, Humanitarian Action & Services, Responsible Technology, and Sustainability, Climate & Environment.
+The Anthem Awards hails work across Diversity, Equity, Inclusion & Belonging, Education, Art & Culture, Health, Human & Civil Rights, Humanitarian Action & Services, Responsible Technology, and Sustainability, Environment & Climate.

 Patagonia – Don’t Buy This Jacket